- Shipments require Arab-Irish Certificate of Origin and commercial invoice certified by the AICC

-- "We hereby certify that the present invoice is authentic, that it is the only one issued by us for the goods mentioned therein, without deduction of any payment on account, and that they are exclusively [state countries of Origin], manufactured by [state manufacturers].
-We also certify that the goods mentioned therein are on Free Sale in the Republic of Ireland.
+- Invoice to include the following statement "We certify that the present Invoice is authentic, that it is the only one issued by us for the goods mentioned therein, without deduction of any payment on account, and that they are of ……..Origin”

 |Certificate of Origin with 1 invoice||€17|